josephrocca/lit-encoder-js/README.md

-# lit-encoder-js
+# LiT Image and Text Encoders For Browser & Deno
-LiT (Zero-Shot Transfer with Locked-image text Tuning) image and text encoder models, working in the browser (WIP)
+(work in progress)